gsaffouri/aws-bootstrap/README.md

 ## 📦 Overview

 This repository bootstraps an AWS account using Terraform to prepare it for a future EKS (Elastic Kubernetes Service) deployment.
-It sets up foundational AWS infrastructure and services required for secure, versioned, and lockable Terraform state management, as well as networking primitives via a VPC module.
+It sets up foundational AWS infrastructure and services required for secure, versioned, and lockable Terraform state management, as well as networking primitives via a VPC module..

 ---